joske2865/AMQ-Scripts/README.md

 - Option to send song difficulty data to a [public Spreadsheet](https://docs.google.com/spreadsheets/d/1mvwE_7CPN0jV5C76vHVX67ijo4VfhgIkkSxc5LOJLJE/edit?usp=sharing), which will automatically create the data table and graphs.
 - Option to update existing sheets, by inputting the same username as on the spreadsheet (NOTE: this is case-sensitive, for example: "thejoseph98" and "THEJOSEPH98" are NOT the same)
 - Option to automatically divide the difficulty into years if you find more than 100 songs

 Known bugs:
 - None

+### amqShortSampleRadio.user.js

+A simple script to help push your entire list down to 0-10% difficulty.
+Actually to 9% - 10% exactly as it only plays 10% - 100%.
+To use, click the nice button marked ASSR it adds.
+Only works with solo lobbies, errors out in public/multiplayer rooms.

+Features:
+- Repeatedly play 5s samples of all of your list matching the 10% - 100% difficulty setting
+- Stops only if the game ends unnaturally (disconnect, manual lobby vote, reload page, etc.)
+- Plays in batches of 20 songs to prevent AFK timeout
+- Warns you if no songs are left on your list

+Known bugs:
+- None